analogdevicesinc/VSCode-Maxim/userguide.md

 ## De-Mystifying the SDK Toolchain
 Currently, Maxim maintains two Software Development Kits (SDKs) for microcontroller development - one for our earlier Low Power (LP) microcontrollers and one for the rest of Maxim's line of Arm MCUs.
 The SDK you'll use will depend on the microcontroller you're targeting, but everything is being consolidated into the [Maxim Micros SDK](https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0010820A).

-Before digging into the VS Code setup it will help to understand how the SDK works.
-Install the SDK for your microcontroller  and we'll take a look under the hood.  (if you're not sure which to use see the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#requirements))
+Before digging into the VS Code setup, it will help to understand how the SDK works.
+Install the SDK for your microcontroller and we'll take a look under the hood.
+(If you're not sure which to use see the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#requirements))

-Maxim's SDKs contain all of the tools necessary to build, flash, and debug code on our Microcontrollers.
+Maxim's SDKs contain all the tools necessary to build, flash, and debug code on our Microcontrollers.
 This collection of tools is called a toolchain, and it's what Integrated Development Environments (IDEs) use to build a project.
 The toolchain is really just a collection of program binaries and typically includes compiler, linker, and debugger executables.
 It also may include utility programs and build systems to make using these lower-level programs more convenient.

 The core concepts of the content below are the same for both SDKs, but for the sake of clarity only file-paths for the MaximSDK will be used.